dosimple/workspace.vim/readme.md

 ## changes compare to original

--Open existing buffer switch to that tab/buffer.
+* Opening an already existing buffer switch to that tab/buffer.
--Move tab between working spaces.
+* Can move tab between working spaces.
--C-^ move to that tab/buffer
+* C-^ switch tab then buffer.
+* Closing tab now move old buffer to previous left tab, if not then first tab.

 # workspace.vim